linkonsat/chess/README.md

 </ol>

 #### Running the game
 You can also view the game here on [Replit](https://replit.com/@linkonsat/chess-4#.replit) .
-Please note certain files need to be tweaked but will be updated very soon!
-So give it a look!
+Please note that you cannot install gems such as msgpack in replit.
+You can play a game, but will not be able to save it.
+Therefore it is highly reccomended to simply clone the repository and install the appropriate gems to enable all features.
+Make sure to uncomment out msgpack in game.rb!

 ### Prequisites
 Make sure you have the Ruby gem downloaded.
 Here is a good [guide](https://linuxize.com/post/how-to-install-ruby-on-ubuntu-20-04/)